jgogstad/burrito-book-addendum/README.md

 These chapters introduces the _tagless final encoding_ in Scala and gives an example of how this way of structuring program code is applied to the book's running example.

 One way to create programs, in any programming language, is to first create a DSL to express them with and then "run" the DSL.
-The pieces of the DSL, the "atoms" or syntax if you will—restricts what kind of logic that can be expressed in it; with tight and precise syntax in the DSL follows less invalid programs.
+The pieces of the DSL, the "atoms" or syntax if you will—restricts what kind of logic that can be expressed in it; with tight and precise syntax follows less invalid programs.

 The "tagless final" approach to DSLs is a bit peculiar if you come from a Java, C# or other high level imperative languages.
 We're going to explain tagless final by first looking at an _initial encoding_ in Java, and then contrast that with the tagless final encoding.

-Here is an example of a Java DSL building a program that transfers data between files (expressed in [Apache Camel](https://camel.apache.org)):
+Here is an example of a Java DSL that constructs a program that transfers data between files (expressed in [Apache Camel](https://camel.apache.org)):

 ```java
 from("file:src/data?noop=true")